 Internal Link Options

-No tutorial on adding links to content would feel complete without showing you how to delete links that you no longer want, so let’s cover this right now.
+No tutorial on adding links to WordPress content would be complete without showing you how to remove any links that you no longer want, so let’s cover this right now.

-To delete a hyperlink from your pages or posts, just click anywhere on the link and then click either the little cross icon on the link editor floating bar or the ‘Remove link’ button on the WordPress editor menu as shown below
+To remove a link from your posts or pages, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ icon on the WordPress editor menu as shown below

 Your link will be removed …